GitbookIO/plugin-disqus/README.md

 ```

-You can set the Disqus shortname using the plugins configuration (command line option: `--pluginsConfig`) with the following content:
+You can set the Disqus shortname using the plugins configuration in the book.json:

 ```
 {
+    pluginsConfig: {
         "disqus": {
             "shortName": "XXXXXXX"
+        }
     }
 }
 ```